Proud Canadian Company

 Key Takeaways

-- In Canada, mortgage lenders can be federally regulated financial institutions (FRFI), provincially regulated lenders and credit unions, or registered private lending syndicates.
-All regulated mortgage lenders will fall within these three categories.
+• In Canada, mortgage lenders can be federally regulated financial institutions (FRFI), provincially regulated lenders and credit unions, or registered private lending syndicates.
+All regulated mortgage lenders will fall into one of these three categories.

-- Some lenders will have access to both prime lending and alternative lending solutions.
+• Some lenders offer both prime and alternative lending solutions.

 What is a Mortgage Broker?

-Mortgage brokers collect information on their clients and the clients’ mortgage needs to evaluate the suitability of a loan.
+Mortgage brokers collect information about their clients and their mortgage needs to evaluate loan suitability.
 Brokers must also conduct due diligence concerning the client’s identity, employment and source of funds.
-Brokers are licensed mortgage professionals who often have relationships with multiple lenders and can seek exclusive rates and solutions that would otherwise not be available if a borrower goes directly to the lender.
-Additionally, mortgage brokers get paid a commission, the finder’s fee from the lender, for finding the client.
+Brokers are licensed mortgage professionals who often have relationships with multiple lenders and can secure exclusive rates and solutions that would not be available if a borrower went directly to a lender.
+Additionally, mortgage brokers receive a commission, or finder’s fee, from the lender for finding the client.

 Types of Mortgage Lenders in Canada